debchn/shopify-app/README.md

 ### `yarn test`

-Run Jest test in watch mode on changed tests
+Runs Jest test in watch mode on changed tests

 ### `yarn lint`

-Run all of app's linter against JavaScript, TypeScript, SCSS.
-It also detect unformatted JavaScript, JSON, Markdown and GraphQL.
-Running the format command fix the unformatted code.
+Runs all of the app's linters against JavaScript, TypeScript, and SCSS.
+It also detects unformatted JavaScript, JSON, Markdown and GraphQL.
+Running the format command fixes the unformatted code.

 ### `yarn type-check`

-Run TypeScript type checking
+Runs TypeScript type checking

 ### `yarn format`